micmulca/TwitchmanShow/design_document.md

 - Action location mapping and spatial awareness
 - Grid-based world management and pathfinding

-The project is **95% complete** in terms of core systems and ready for the visual and navigation implementation phase.
-The autonomous world simulation has all the backend systems implemented and now needs the visual interface and navigation systems to become a complete, playable experience.
+The project is **75% complete** overall and ready for the visual and navigation implementation phase.
+The autonomous world simulation has all the backend systems implemented and enhanced with cutting-edge AI capabilities, and now needs the visual interface and navigation systems to become a complete, playable experience.

+**Future Vision**: The project is well-positioned for advanced features including advanced social dynamics, environmental storytelling, performance optimization, AI behavior learning, and multi-modal integration, making it a truly next-generation autonomous world simulation.